AmandaFI/MyTopFavorite-Web-Application-Backend/README.md

 The platform has two fully functional back end (API) implementations that are interchangeable and this repository contains the Ruby on Rails version.
 The NestJS version can be found in [this repository](https://github.com/AmandaFI/MyTopFavorite-Web-Application-Backend-2) and the React front end implementation can be found in [this repository](https://github.com/AmandaFI/MyTopFavorite-Web-Application-Frontend).

+The branch 'graphql-jwt-version' on this repository contains the same Ruby on Rails API but implemented using the query language GraphQL.

-The API was implemented using the Ruby programming language and the Ruby on Rails framework following the REST architectural design pattern and the Model–view–controller (MVC) software design pattern.
-The chosen SQL database was SQlite and the Object Relational Mapping (ORM) system used was the Active Record.
+The API was implemented using the Ruby programming language and the Ruby on Rails framework following the REST architectural design pattern and the Model–view–controller (MVC) software design pattern.The chosen SQL database was SQlite and the Object Relational Mapping (ORM) system used was the Active Record.

 For testing and validation of the API endpoints, the Visual Code extension Thunder Client was used.